Close-to-Perish/Dev-05/README.md

 # Dev-05
-For this project, we were tasked with Making a webpage based off of bootsrap 4.
+For this project, we were tasked with making a webpage based off of bootsrap 4.